May 29, 2010 06:08 PM

 Sometimes fate has other plans.

 We welcome relevant, respectful comments.
+Any comments that are sexist or in any other way deemed hateful by our staff will be deleted and constitute grounds for a ban from posting on the site.
 Please refer to our Terms of Service for information on our posting policy.